Dental Hygiene

 Incomplete

 Incomplete grades should not be confused with failing grades of “F,” in which a student failed to complete requirements without proper notice to the instructor.
-The assignment of an “I” grade indicates that the student failed to complete requirements for the course due to unexpected and extenuating circumstances, such as illness, family emergency, or other non-academic and urgent matters.
+The assignment of an “I” grade indicates that the student failed to complete the requirements for the course due to unexpected and extenuating circumstances, such as illness, family emergency, or other non-academic and urgent matters.
 A grade of Incomplete "I" is not acceptable as a temporizing measure in situations of substandard academic performance.
-The incomplete work must be completed by the designated date specified by the faculty, but no later than one year after the issuance of the "I" grade.
-When the course is completed the qualitative grade issued by the instructor will be submitted to the Office of the University Registrar using a Change of Grade Form.
-If the course work is not satisfactorily completed within the designated time, the “I” grade will be changed to an “F” grade.
+The incomplete work must be completed by the designated date specified by the faculty but no later than one year after issuing the "I" grade.
+When the course is completed, the qualitative grade issued by the instructor will be submitted to the Office of the University Registrar using a Change of Grade Form.
+If the coursework is not satisfactorily completed within the designated time, the “I” grade will be changed to an “F” grade.

 Academic Grievance Policies